 This post unlike the previous is explanatory and not exclusively instructive in nature.
 By giving my personal examples, citing anecdotes of pilgrimage and also wrapping up with some exclusive moments of meditations should make this post useful in many ways to all those who are pursuing their high spiritual goals.
-It is heartening to see the sustained swift progress of many of you and I pray to God and the divine gurus to bestow their blessings now and in coming days without whose help it is not possible to get applause in our accomplishments.
+It is heartening to see the sustained, swift progress of many of you.
+I pray to God and the Divine Gurus to bestow their blessings now and in coming days without whose help it is not possible to get applause in our accomplishments.

 This topic is also presented in three parts like many others; the first one being the introduction of an intricate spiritual concept and the following elaborating on the same.
 Please read it first in parts and then as a whole.
-Once the series get over, assimilate the whole concept by visualizing the microscopic and subtle thoughts and then apply them in your inner life made up of spiritual thoughts and divine perceptions.
+Once the series get over, assimilate the whole concept by visualizing the infinitesimal and subtle thoughts, then apply them in your inner life to make spiritual thoughts and divine perceptions.

 Quoting from ‘The state of Super Consciousness-I’ There are three types of power that a man possesses in his consciousness.

 Ichcha Shakti or the power of one’s desire